welkineins/programming-list/javascript-list.md

 ### Testing
 - [PhantomJS](http://phantomjs.org/) - PhantomJS is a headless WebKit scriptable with a JavaScript API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
 - [Selenium](http://www.seleniumhq.org/) - Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you.
 Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that.
 Boring web-based administration tasks can (and should!) also be automated as well.
+- [Mocha](https://mochajs.org/) - Mocha is a feature-rich JavaScript test framework running on Node.js and the browser, making asynchronous testing simple and fun.
+Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
+Hosted on GitHub.

 ### Embedded Application
 - [macchina](http://macchina.io/) - macchina.io is an open source software toolkit for quickly building embedded applications for the Internet of Things that run on Linux-based devices like the Raspberry Pi, Beaglebone, RED Brick or Galileo/Edison.